 Optimum Nutrition is one of the leading sports and dietary supplement companies, and our team at Total Shape regularly uses many of its products.
-But when it comes to pre-workout supplements, we’re a lot more careful with what we recommend.
+But when it comes to pre-workout supplements, our gym experience taught us to be lot more careful with what we recommend.

-We had heard a few clients mention mixed results with the Gold Standard pre-workout, so we decided to test it out with our team and 11 clients.
+We had heard a few clients mention mixed results with the Gold Standard pre-workout, so we decided to test it out with our team of experts and 11 clients.

 Here’s what we found for this Optimum Nutrition Gold Standard pre-workout review.